Naming ConventionsNaming Conventions

 Should you use environment-specific namespaces?

-We generally recommend against using environment-specific namespaces (e.g., dev, prod, staging) because it can lead to several issues such as:
+We generally recommend avoiding environment-specific namespaces (e.g., dev, staging, prod) because they can introduce several issues:

-• Duplication of configurations: you may end up duplicating configurations across environments, which can lead to inconsistencies.
+• Configuration drift: Duplicating configurations across environments can lead to inconsistencies.

 Summary